 Thirasia is part of the Santorini island complex, located opposite Oia.
 Its current shape is what remained of Stroggili's west shore after the volcano erupted in 1.500 BCE.
 The main features of this beautiful but underappreciated island are its imposing natural landscape with impressive geological formations, well-preserved folk architecture of houses and churches, breathtaking views of Santorini, Palaia and Nea Kameni and the scenic Korfos coast with traditional taverns.
 It covers 9000 square meters and has 260 occupants.
 Archaeologists discovered communities from the late Copper and Classic periods.

-Looking for travel ideas?
-Select from map
+Looking for travel ideas?Select from map

-Visit a nearby destination and return the same day with reduced rates!
+Take the ferry to a nearby destination in the morning and return the same day in the afternoon at discounted rates!